folio-org/folio-org.github.io/guides/devops-install-backend-module.md

 and is operating in FOLIO CI.
 They would have added a Jira ticket, assigned to our team so that we can schedule and track the work.

-Note: The configuration for "folio-testing" and the "testing" VMs is still as explained below.
-However, as explained in the guide linked in the next section, developers can now add their new module to the "snapshot" branch of the platforms.
-However, the configuration for the "snapshot" VMs is [still](https://issues.folio.org/browse/FOLIO-2799) as explained below.

 ## Verification and preparation

 This is the [relevant guide](/guides/install-backend-module/) that they would have followed.